MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDefinition.md

   - `[WorkflowTemplateId <String>]`: The unique identifier of workflowTemplate
   - `[WorkflowVersionNumber <Int32?>]`: The unique identifier of workflowVersion

-INSTANCES <IMicrosoftGraphAccessReviewInstance1\[]>: Set of access reviews instances for this access review series.
+`INSTANCES <IMicrosoftGraphAccessReviewInstance[]>`: Set of access reviews instances for this access review series.
 Access reviews that do not recur will only have one instance; otherwise, there is an instance for each recurrence.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ContactedReviewers <IMicrosoftGraphAccessReviewReviewer[]>]`: Returns the collection of reviewers who were contacted to complete this review.
 While the reviewers and fallbackReviewers properties of the accessReviewScheduleDefinition might specify group owners or managers as reviewers, contactedReviewers returns their individual identities.
 Supports $select.
 Read-only.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[CreatedDateTime <DateTime?>]`: The date when the reviewer was added for the access review.
     - `[DisplayName <String>]`: Name of reviewer.
-    - `[UserPrincipalName <String>]`: User principal name of the reviewer.
+    - `[UserPrincipalName <String>]`: User principal name of the user.
-  - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem1[]>]`: Each user reviewed in an accessReviewInstance has a decision item representing if they were approved, denied, or not yet reviewed.
+  - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem[]>]`: Each user reviewed in an accessReviewInstance has a decision item representing if they were approved, denied, or not yet reviewed.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[AccessReviewId <String>]`: The identifier of the accessReviewInstance parent.
 Supports $select.
 Read-only.
     - `[AppliedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.